Culture of Hong Kong: Fine arts

 Hong Kong supports a variety of artistic activities.
-The Hong Kong Arts Centre in Wanchai offers a variety of performance venues and galleries, and is supportive of other arts organisations, while Oi! arts center, located inside the historic Royal Hong Kong Yacht Club, aims to promote visual arts in Hong Kong by providing a platform for art exhibitions, forums and other art-related activities.
-M+ has a focus on twentieth- and twenty-first-century visual culture, including design, architecture, and Hong Kong visual culture.
-At the international level, Hong Kong hosts the leading contemporary art fair Art Basel in Asia and is a center for new media art with venues such as Microwave International New Media Arts Festival and Videotage.
-Even in less urban areas of the city, Hong Kongers have also built creative oases such as the Cattle Depot Artist Village and the Fo Tan artistic community.
-Contemporary visual artists from Hong Kong include Nadim Abbas, Amy Cheung, Choi Yan-chi, Ming Fay, Lai Cheuk Wah Sarah, Tsang Tsou Choi, Ho Sin Tung and Eric Siu.
+The Hong Kong Arts Centre in Wan Chai offers a variety of performance venues and galleries, and is supportive of other arts organisations, whist the Oi! arts centre, located inside the historic Royal Hong Kong Yacht Club, aims to promote visual arts in Hong Kong by providing a platform for art exhibitions, fora, and other art-related activities.
+M+ focuses on 20th and 21st century visual culture, including design and architecture.
+At an international level, Hong Kong hosts Art Basel, which is the leading contemporary arts fair in Asia, and is the centre for new media art with venues such as Microwave International New Media Arts Festival and Videotage.
+Even in less urban areas of the city, Hong Kongers have also built creative oases, such as the Cattle Depot Artist Village and the Fo Tan artistic community.
+Contemporary visual artists from Hong Kong include Nadim Abbas, Amy Cheung, Choi Yan-chi, Ming Fay, Lai Cheuk Wah Sarah, Tsang Tsou Choi, Ho Sin Tung, and Eric Siu.

 Hong Kong has recently seen a boom in independent art groups.

 Cantonese fine arts

-Hong Kong also hosts several styles of Lingnan (Cantonese) fine arts, including the Lingnan styles of painting and bonsai.
+Hong Kong hosts several styles of Lingnan (Cantonese) fine arts, including the Lingnan style of painting and bonsai.
 For example, Yeung Sin-sum, who is venerated as "the last master of the Lingnan school of painting", is based (though not born) in Hong Kong.
 Hong Kong also has an active club supporting Lingnan penjing (English website).

-Hong Kong is also home to modern ink painting, which infuses traditional Chinese ink painting with experimental techniques and approaches.
+Hong Kong is home to modern ink painting, which infuses traditional Chinese ink painting with experimental techniques and approaches.
 Prominent artists in this field include Lui Shou-kwan, Liu Kuo-sung, and Eddy Chan.